dirigeants/klasa/tutorials/CommandsCustomResponses.md

 > This feature is implemented in Klasa **0.5.0**, check the PR that implemented it [here](https://github.com/dirigeants/klasa/pull/162).

-Starting with Klasa 0.5.0, we implemented two more features for each command to customize its behaviour: per-command custom types and per-command and per-argument responses.

 ## Custom Responses

 This is one of the most requested features for Klasa: the ability to translate and/or customize the error messages when a parameter is missing.
 This is now achievable thanks to {@link Command.customizeResponse}, which takes the name of the key of the possible (remember the {@tutorial CommandsArguments} tutorial) and either a `string` or a `function` that takes one parameter: `msg` being a `KlasaMessage` instance, that you can use to get the Language instance from (check {@link KlasaMessage.language}).